 There you have it, the ipad rotation problem should be fixed now.
 Your ipad screen should be able to rotate like normal again.
 The iPad screen rotation is more important than we think it is.
 A lot of apps are dependent to this feature, hence, not being able to rotate your screen would actually hinder the performance of certain apps.
 Each screen orientation has its own pros and cons.
 While a landscape orientation could offer a wider screen which is really helpful when you’re surfing the net, or playing Angry Birds, the portrait mode on the other hand, is more helpful if you’re using the iPad on the go and you need to hold the gadget by hand.
 It’s the same orientation when you want to take pictures, among other things.

 Bottomline is, the iPad would not be an iPad if not for the screen orientation options, so the next time that you accidentally lock the rotation of your ipad screen, or the next time that your iPad froze, you already know what to do to fix that kind of ipad rotation problem.
-Good luck!Post Tags:ipad rotation problem, ipad orientation issue, apple ipad home screen will sometimes not auto rotate, ipad screen rotation problem, ipad air 2 orientation problem, ipad pro screen rotation, ipad screen rotation
+Good luck!Post Tags:ipad rotation problem, ipad orientation issue, apple ipad home screen will sometimes not auto rotate, ipad screen rotation problem, ipad air 2 orientation problem, ipod 10 2 screen orientation rotating on its own, ipad screen rotation